gencat/participa/docs/HOW_TO_UPGRADE.md

       * "_mini_footer.html.erb" -> Standard Decidim footer.

-  3. Decidim Process Extended ("decidim-participatory-processes") This module adds the new fields to the "ParticipatoryProcess": Theme, Type, Department, email, and "show_home", so the next files are necessary to overwrite.
+  3. Decidim Process Extended ("decidim-participatory-processes") This module adds the new fields to the "ParticipatoryProcess": Type, email, and "show_home", so the next files are necessary to overwrite.

       Modified files are:
       * "app/commands/decidim/participatory_procces/admin/copy_participatory_process.rb" -> overwrite decidim file and add new fields in the command.